Sanctuary Owners Sentenced for Causing Suffering to 20 Horses

 On 20 October 2016, at Norwich Magistrates' Court, the two defendants pleaded guilty to eight charges of causing unnecessary suffering to twenty horses by failing to provide an adequate diet, parasite control and failing to address the causes of poor body condition.
 In addition they pleaded guilty to a charge of failing to take reasonable steps to protect 7 horses from pain, suffering, injury and disease.

 - Mildred after rehabilitation

-At yesterday’s hearing Mr William Hand was sentenced to 15 weeks in prison suspended for 12 months.
+At yesterday’s hearing the first defendant was sentenced to 15 weeks in prison suspended for 12 months.
 The judge disqualified him from keeping all equine and cloven hoofed animals for life.
-Mr Hand also has to pay a total of £415 in costs.
-Mr Nathan Page was banned from keeping equine and cloven hoofed animals for 10 years and has to pay £296 in costs.
+He also has to pay a total of £415 in costs.
+The second defendant was banned from keeping equine and cloven hoofed animals for 10 years and has to pay £296 in costs.

 World Horse Welfare's field officer Jacko Jackson said:

 "It gives me a great deal of satisfaction to see a conclusion to this case.
 What I will take away from this case is the memory of emaciated horses standing in pouring cold winter rain, at premises which were totally unsuitable for the care of equines.
 Not one of the animals objected to being loaded on to lorries and taken to a better life.
 It has been great to see each horse's transformation since being in the care of our team and I am delighted that six of them are now enjoying life in new homes, whilst the other two will be joining our rehoming scheme very soon."

 - Harrison on arrival

 Sophie Leney, Head of Trading Standards, said: